 - In the definition of your policy, select the frequency in Perform DR every….
 If the policy runs four times a day, configure DR to run once every four backups.
 The DR status of all the rest will be Skipped.

 - Or, define a special policy for the DR process.
 If you have a sqlserver1 policy, define another one and name it something like sqlserver1_dr.
 Define all targets and options the same as the first policy, but choose a schedule relevant for DR. Then define DR for the second policy.
 Locally it will not add any significant cost since it is all incremental, but you will get DR only once a day.

-To make it easy and safe to back up the CPM server database, there is a special policy named cpmdata.
-Although CPM supports managing multiple AWS accounts, the only account that can back up the CPM server is the one that owns it, i.e. the account used to create it.
-Define a new policy and name it cpmdata (case insensitive), and it will automatically create a policy that backs up the CPM data volume in a consistent manner.
+To make it easy and safe to back up the N2WS server database, there is a special policy named cpmdata.
+Although N2WS supports managing multiple AWS accounts, the only account that can back up the N2WS server is the one that owns it, i.e. the account used to create it.
+Define a new policy and name it cpmdata (case insensitive), and it will automatically create a policy that backs up the CPM data volume.

 Not all options are available with the cpmdata policy, but you can control:

 When setting these options, remember that at the time of recovery you will need the most recent copy of this database, since older ones may point to snapshots that no longer exist and not have newer ones yet.
 Even if you want to recover an instance from a week ago, you should always use the latest backup of the cpmdata policy.

 DR recovery is similar to regular recovery with a few differences, as shown in Figure 11‑2:

 When you click the Recover button for a backup that includes DR (DR is in Completed state), you get the same Recovery Panel screen with the addition of a drop-down list.

 The DR Region default is Origin, which will recover all the objects from the original backup.
 It will perform the same recovery as a policy with no DR.

 When choosing one of the target regions, it will display the objects and will recover them at the selected region.